Spiderland: Music

 Walford sings and plays lead guitar on "Don, Aman", a deliberate anagram of Madonna.
 Delivered in a hushed tone, the song's ambiguous lyrics depict the thoughts of an "isolated soul" before, during, and after an evening at a bar.
 The tempo quickens as the song develops, becoming loud and distorted at its peak, before slowing back to the original speed.
 "Washer" is the album's longest track, and features a low volume intro with guitar and cymbals before the rest of the band joins in the recording.
 The song builds until the final verse, when the tension is broken by loud distortion, followed by a lengthy outro.
 Pajo has said he is particularly proud of the song's one-note guitar solo, admitting that "at that point in my life, if someone asked me to do a solo, I would do the exact opposite of what a solo usually is.
 Instead of playing a bunch of notes, I would just play one, though I did some decorative stuff around it there.
 There’re some cool, weird things in that song".
-When McMahan's girlfriend accidentally found the song's lyrics on a piece of paper, she mistook them for a suicide note.

 The instrumental "For Dinner..." begins with a quiet section of "brooding chords throb[bing] with the occasional rumble of muted toms and bass drum", the song cycles through sections of building and releasing tension.
-Unlike other tracks on the album, the guitars employ standard tuning, and does not use effects pedals.
+The guitars employ standard tuning, and do not use effects pedals.
 The closing song, "Good Morning, Captain", has been described as a tribute to the Samuel Taylor Coleridge poem The Rime of the Ancient Mariner but the band have denied this.
 The song, which Pajo says is his favorite from the album, is built from a two-chord guitar structure, described as a "spindly, tight riff", and a "jerky" drumbeat.
 During the recording of the final chorus, McMahan became physically sick due to the strain of yelling over the guitars.
 David Peschek of The Guardian compared "Good Morning, Captain" to Led Zeppelin for its epic scope, though not its bleak mood, writing: "the extraordinary [song] is [Slint's] "Stairway to Heaven", if it's possible to imagine Stairway to Heaven bleached of all bombast."